The World’s Largest Gathering of the Folk Music Industry and Community

 Official Showcases feature jury-selected, tour-ready musicians representing diverse cultures, languages, and sound.
 These 30-minute sets are performed on full production stages at the conference.

 Private Showcases turn hotel rooms into listening rooms.
 These performances are more intimate, often without any amplification, and offer a unique opportunity for the artists.

-Applications for artists to apply for Official Showcases typically open in May.
+Applications for artists to apply for Official Showcases open in the fall.

 At the conference, there are many panel sessions on relevant industry topics, featuring experts like agents, labels, festival presenters, artists, and more.